amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     GROUP BY u.species_id, year
     ORDER BY COUNT(*) DESC;

-***EXERCISE 7: Write a query that returns the genus, the species, and the weight of every individual captured at the site.***
+***CHALLENGE 7: Write a query that returns the genus, the species, and the weight of every individual captured at the site.***

 You can also combine many tables using a join.
 The query must include enough `JOIN`...`ON` clauses to link all of the tables together.
 In the query below, we are now looking at the count of each species for each type of plot during each year.
 This required 1) adding in an extra `JOIN`...`ON` clause, 2) including plot_type in the `SELECT` portion of the statement, and 3) adding plot_type to the `GROUP BY` function: